yongmingyang/tp/docs/UserGuide.md

 3. Find Q&A with **tags** containing any of the given keywords.
     Keywords for tags can also have phrases, however this requires the text to have an exact match (case-insensitive).

-    Format: `find a/KEYWORD`, for 2 or more words: `find q/PHRASE1, KEYWORD1`
+    Format: `find t/KEYWORD`, for 2 or more words: `find q/PHRASE1, KEYWORD1`

 4. Find Q&A with **questions or answers** containing any of the given keywords.

-    Format: `find a/KEYWORD`, for 2 or more words: `find q/PHRASE, KEYWORD1`
+    Format: `find KEYWORD`, for 2 or more words: `find PHRASE, KEYWORD1`

 Examples:
 * `find q/system, disease` - finds questions containing the word "system" and/or "disease".